Princess-org/Princess/README.md

 Site hosted by github-pages.
 Source over at https://github.com/Princess-org/Princess-org.github.io

 ## Build instructions

-Note: The linux release does only work properly on Ubuntu 20.04 and derivatives, due to its dependencies.
+<s>Note: The linux release does only work properly on Ubuntu 20.04 and derivatives, due to its dependencies.</s>

+There is now a bootstrap compiler provided on the releases page.
+This compiler doesn't have any dependencies (except clang >= 13) and is statically linked using MUSL.
+In order to use it you need to download the .tar.gz file, extract it and place `princess` in the bin directory.
+The other alternative is cloning the repo and doing the same there.

+Building the bootstrap compiler is not very straight forward but will eventually be handled by the CI process.

 There is a native Windows version, but for working on the compiler it is recommended to use WSL in order to get a Linux environment.
 This is because the tests currently don't run on Windows since